-There are many ways to declare an official Stigma-Free Zone in schools, organizations/businesses and geographical spaces.
+There are many ways to declare an official Stigma-Free Zone in schools.
 Our reach is expanding extensively as we inspire more people to commit to the awareness and understanding of the various stigmas, while maintaining a safe space where people are accepting of themselves and others.

-Stigma-Free Champions are individuals who lead and promote ongoing activities to have their school, business/organization or geographical area receive the honor of working towards a stigma-free zone designation, which is a strong commitment that preserves a stigma-free culture.
+Stigma-Free Clubs have individuals who lead and promote ongoing activities to receive the honor of working towards a Stigma-Free zone designation, which is a strong commitment that preserves a Stigma-Free culture.

 Stigma-Free Zone School Designations

 - Secondary Schools ranging from grades 8-12 become a Stigma-Free Zone by committing to delivering the Stigma-Free Zone Superheroes Presentations program that reaches every student at the school for the first year.
 Thereafter, the school commits to hosting presentations for the entire school annually OR to the new slate of students attending the school each year.
 Presenters share their personal story and bring awareness on the topic of stigmas with a focus on mental health and reaching out for help.
 Presentations are given in an assembly style manner in order to reach every student and educate them about the stigma-free zone movement in their school.

 - School presentations encourage students take the Stigma-Free Pledge and Stigma-Free Test online via www.stigmafreezone.com.

 - Schools display a Stigma-Free Zone poster(s) that outlines a call to ‘action’ on how to live ‘stigma-free’ in the counseling office and other chosen areas of the school.